Codecademy/docs/content/html/concepts/paragraphs/paragraphs.md

 ---
-Title: 'Paragraphs'
+Title: "Paragraphs"
-Description: 'Paragraphs are block-level elements that contain and display a block of text.
-They are enclosed by an opening and closing tag.'
+Description: "Paragraphs are block-level elements that contain and display a block of text.
+They are enclosed by an opening and closing tag."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Paragraph'
+  - "Paragraph"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Paragraph element `<p>` contains and displays a block of text.
 They are among the most common text-based HTML elements.